-Portugal is renowned for its delicious seafood but Sintra has some of the country’s finest and at much more reasonable rates than the more southerly parts of the country.
-If you’re a fan of percebes or have yet to try this local delicacy, then this is your chance.
-And even if you’re not yet convinced, there are a number of other delicious fresh fish dishes that have been caught just hours before that are worth sampling.
-We recommend trying the clams in white wine at the cafe on Adraga beach against a beautiful setting, or the giant spicy shrimps at the more upmarket Mar do Inferno.
+Portugal is renowned for its delicious seafood, but Sintra has some of the country’s finest – at much more reasonable rates than more southerly parts of the country.
+If you’re a fan of percebes (goose barnacles) or have yet to try this local delicacy, then this is your chance.
+Even if you’re not yet convinced, there are numerous other just-caught fresh fish dishes to try.
+We recommend the clams in white wine at the cafe on Praia da Adraga (Adraga beach) with its beautiful setting, or the giant spicy shrimps at the more upmarket Mar do Inferno.